Policy: Section XI

 Bates College has established the Equal Opportunity, Non-Discrimination, and Anti-Harassment Policy that articulates the college’s community standards and includes definitions of prohibited conduct and key concepts.
 This policy also outlines the resources and reporting options available to the college community and methods of addressing cases involving all forms of bias, harassment, discrimination, and retaliation.
 Detailed below are the procedures used to resolve formal complaints involving allegations of Sexual Harassment as defined by this policy.

-When resolving complaints under this policy using Formal Resolution, the college vests the authority to determine which resolution process to follow in the Director of Title IX & Civil Rights Compliance/Title IX Coordinator (Title IX Coordinator).
+When resolving complaints under this policy using Formal Resolution, the college vests the authority to determine which resolution process to follow in the Associate Vice President for Title IX & Civil Rights Compliance/Title IX Coordinator (Title IX Coordinator).
 This determination is based upon the nature of the allegations.
 Process A applies to all complaints containing allegations of Sexual Harassment, including Sexual Assault, Stalking, Domestic Violence, and Dating Violence, as defined in the policy.
-Whenever other policy violations are alleged, the Title IX Coordinator will determine whether the matter will be resolved using Process B (typically for all student complaints) or the provisions included in the Employee or Faculty Handbooks (typically for all complaints involving employees).
+Whenever other policy violations are alleged, the Title IX Coordinator will determine whether the matter will be resolved using Process B (typically for all complaints involving Respondents who are students) or the provisions included in the Employee and/or Faculty Handbooks (typically for all complaints where Respondent is an employee).
 The college reserves the right to use Process A for complaints that include allegations of Sexual Harassment but are required to be dismissed under Title IX.
 In all instances, the Title IX Coordinator will communicate with the parties which process will be used.

-These procedures may also be used to address potential violations of the Student Code of Conduct or the Employee Handbook arising from the investigation of or occurring in conjunction with harassing or discriminatory conduct.
+These procedures may also be used to address potential violations of the Student Code of Conduct or the Employee and/or Faculty Handbooks arising from the investigation of or occurring in conjunction with harassing or discriminatory conduct.

 Below are the detailed procedures for Process A. Process B is outlined in Section XII.